How Might Businesses Use Cognitive Biases to Their Advantage?

 - User-generated content shared on social media, such as customer photos or videos, can further strengthen social proof.
 It adds authenticity to a brand’s image, showing real customers enjoying a product or service.

-Example: According to BrightLocal, 88% of consumers trust online reviews as much as personal recommendations.
+Social proof bias example: According to BrightLocal, 88% of consumers trust online reviews as much as personal recommendations.
 Displaying client success stories on your website can instil confidence in new customers.

 When used ethically, social proof helps customers feel more confident in their decisions, especially when choosing between competitors.